Bill Nygren Market Commentary | 4Q17

 During the quarter, Win Murray and I had the pleasure of answering some reader-submitted questions for GuruFocus, which covered a range of topics, including value investing, Harris Associates’ investment philosophy and some of our current portfolio holdings.

-Below is an excerpt of the Q&A. The full version can be found here.
+Below is an excerpt of the Q&A.

 What is your most compelling investment right now?